 Predictable stumbling blocks are identified, counter strategies are developed and you are mentally prepared.

-If you are not in your mental equilibrium, even what you have mastered with ease so far will become a stress test.
-There are many descriptions of no longer being in full contact with one’s own possibilities.
+If you are not in your mental balance, even what you normally master with ease becomes a stress test.

 a.
 Possible causes